mboyea/resume/src/resume.md

 `\begin{bicolumn}`{=latex}

 - Developed a mobile-friendly real-time GUI that visualized **tens of thousands of data points** on a map.
-- Software sold to multiple external companies.
+- Software sold to at least 2 external companies.

 `\end{bicolumn}`{=latex}
 `\begin{bicolumn}`{=latex}